Zero sums in restricted sequences: Introduction

-As for the first problem, this is part of a larger umbrella of problems that usually go by the name of Inverse Zero-Sum problems and some related results appear in \cite{GGS}.
-In fact, some of our results also appear in \cite{GGS} though they do not frame their results in the language of our formulation.
+This problem is part of a larger umbrella of problems that usually go by the name of Inverse Zero-Sum problems (see \cite{GGS}).
+Indeed, some results in \cite{GGS} are similar to some of the ones in this paper.
+However, the focus of the results is not the same as ours.

-Before we state our results precisely, we set up some further notation.
+We set up some further notation.
 For $k\in\bN$, by $\mathsf s^{{(k)}}(\Z_n)$, we shall mean the least integer $m$ such that every $\bfx\in\X_k(m)$ is an Erd\H{o}s Z-sequence.
-The case $k=1$ is usually awarded greater status and is referred to as the Harborth constant of $\Z_n$ (see \cite{MORS}, for instance, for more results on the Harborth constant).
+The case $k=1$ is usually awarded greater status and is referred to as the {\it Harborth constant} of $\Z_n$ (see \cite{MORS} for more results on the Harborth constant) and we shall not delve into that in this paper.